shah9678/QucikServe/README.md

 - Node.js
 - MongoDB

-## Iteration 1

 ### Screenshots
 <img width="1225" alt="Screenshot 2024-08-02 at 5 44 07 PM" src="https://media.github.khoury.northeastern.edu/user/17308/files/9f000e04-796c-4fbf-a722-e94262be5f69">
 <img width="1216" alt="Screenshot 2024-08-02 at 5 44 14 PM" src="https://media.github.khoury.northeastern.edu/user/17308/files/cb65ebd0-55d1-4359-a7f9-5d2fbcb46c37">
 <img width="1225" alt="Screenshot 2024-08-02 at 5 44 23 PM" src="https://media.github.khoury.northeastern.edu/user/17308/files/7127b8c1-e7c5-4fa6-9445-6dbce26c8662">
 <img width="1212" alt="Screenshot 2024-08-02 at 5 44 33 PM" src="https://media.github.khoury.northeastern.edu/user/17308/files/b22fe654-1fea-4df3-86ca-36666368bf03">

-### Contributions
-### Team Members

-- Adit Shah :
--             1.Frontend Codebase
--             2. Frontend Styling
--             3. Frontend Layout and ideation
--             4. React map component added in the background with markation of maximum sale in the cities

-- Shivam Thakker :
--                  1. Backend Database
--                  2. Backend codebase
--                  3. Api integration

-### Challenges

-- Deployment issues with google cloud in frontend , images are not visible
-- Backend deployment

-### Future Work

-- Adding functionalities for react components
-- Adding details view at the end of checkout.

-## Iteration 2

-In Iteration 2, we focused on improving the user experience by adding new features and enhancing existing ones.
-This iteration includes:

 - **ContentView Page**: A new page where users can browse and select the services they want to book.
 After selecting a service, users are redirected to the DetailsView page.
 - **DetailsView Page**: Here, users can input their address and the expected amount they wish to pay for the service.
 Once entered, users are redirected to the summary and checkout page.